Afghanistan women's national cricket team

-The Afghanistan national women's cricket team was the team that represented the country of Afghanistan in international women's cricket matches.
+The Afghanistan women's national cricket team was the team that represented the country of Afghanistan in international women's cricket matches.
+The team was first established in 2010, but played only a single tournament amidst opposition from Islamists opposed to women's sport.
+An attempt at revival was made in 2020 when the Afghanistan Cricket Board awarded central contracts to 25 players.
+However, the team was disbanded following the 2021 Taliban offensive and capture of Kabul in accordance with the Taliban's ban on women's sport.

 History

 2010–2014

 The team was first formed in 2010, but disbanded in 2014.
 Although the team never played representative cricket in ICC competition, it had been scheduled to take part in the 2011 ACC Women's Twenty20 Championship in Kuwait, which ran from 17 to 25 February.
 The team was forced to withdraw from the tournament before travelling to Kuwait due to elements in Afghanistan opposing women's participation in sport.

 In 2012, the team participated in a 6 team tournament in Dushanbe, Tajikistan, and became Champion by winning four matches and tying one.

 2020–August 2021

 In November 2020, the Afghanistan Cricket Board awarded central contracts to twenty-five players, in their bid to form a national team to take part in ICC tournaments.
 In October 2020, ACB organised skills and fitness camp as well as the national team trial camp at the Alokozay Kabul International Cricket Ground for the players who were selected from the talent pool.

 In April 2021, the ICC awarded permanent Test and One Day International (ODI) status to all full member women's teams.